peterrod54/Utilities/README.md

 # Windows Log Aggregator & Analyzer (_LogSpear_)

-This project introduces a cost effective approach to Windows Log Management, specifically targeting the _Small Medium-Sized Business_ **(SMB)** who, as a whole, have avoided pricey log management solutions, i.e. _Splunk_, _LogRythm_, et al. For the SMB, it's about getting the most bang for your buck.
+This project introduces a cost effective approach to Windows Log Management, specifically targeting the _Small Medium-Sized Business_ **(SMB)** who, as a whole, have avoided pricey log management solutions, i.e. _Splunk_, _LogRythm_, et al. _LogSpear_ seamlessly aggregates Windows event logs and is the foundation for implementing an inexpensive log management solution.

 ## Description

-There are between 700 and 800 log-file types on any given Windows Server, _more depending upon installed applications and devices_.
-Yet, for many IT administrators, the focus is on only three log-file types: _Application, System_, and _Security_.
+There are between 700 and 800 event log-file types on any given Windows Server, _more depending upon installed applications and devices_.
+Yet, for many IT administrators, the focus is typically on only three log-file types: _Application, System_, and _Security_.

 When you consider the plethora of log-file types providing important information on the general health of your systems, it's evident that focusing on only _three_ is short-sighted.
 It is also evident that the notion of having a log management solution becomes more than just a _nice to have_.